php-fig/fig-standards/proposed/package-oriented-autoloader.md

 3. Specification
 ----------------

-- Each class file MUST contain only one class definition.
+- A class file MUST contain only one class definition.

-- Each absolute class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
+- An absolute class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.